We believe that everyone should have the opportunity to express themselves through creativity and experience the thrill of live performance.

-Captioning displays dialogue, sound effects and off-stage noises in a text format, and can be beneficial for D/deaf or hard of hearing people, people with learning disabilities or also those for whom English is not their first language.
+Captioning displays dialogue, sound effects and off-stage noises in a text format, and can be beneficial for D/deaf or hard of hearing people, learning-disabled people or also those for whom English is not their first language.

 Audio description provides additional narration, normally live rather than an audio track, describing what is happening on the screen or stage for visually impaired people.

-Touch tours allow those with access requirements an opportunity to touch parts of the set, costumes or props involved in a show and can be useful for blind and visually impaired people, autistic people and those with learning difficulties.
+Touch tours allow those with access requirements an opportunity to touch parts of the set, costumes or props involved in a show and can be useful for blind and visually impaired people, autistic people and learning-disabled people.

-In theatre, BSL interpreters are hired to translate or interpret your show from English for the benefit of audience members with hearing impairments.
+In theatre, BSL interpreters are hired to translate or interpret your show from English for the benefit of Deaf audience members.

 Once you’ve made the commitment to make your show accessible, remember to let your audience know!